-Buddymoons may seem like the latest trend to make it to the honeymoon market, but what if the only other guest you want joining in on the romantic getaway is man (or woman’s) best friend?
-Just as your pup served as the perfect ring bearer or escort down the aisle, your furry friend can come along for the second half of your nuptials staying in hotels that are just as honeymoon-perfect as they are pet-friendly.
+Buddymoons may seem like the latest trend to make it to the honeymoon market, but what if the only other guest you want joining the romantic getaway is man (or woman’s) best friend?
+Just as your pup served as the perfect ring bearer or escort down the aisle, your furry friend can come along for the second half of your nuptials, staying in hotels that are just as honeymoon-perfect as they are pet-friendly.
 From luxe lodgings near the Spanish Steps in Rome to vintage inns nestled in California’s wine country, these eight spots have everything from pet massages to doggy room service and grooming-on-the-go, ensuring your pup is looked after just as well as you are on your honeymoon.

-You may imagine the views from the Eiffel Tower are some of the best over Paris, but wait until you catch the 360-degree vistas from the Belle Etoile Suite at Le Meurice.
-Housed in an 18th century palace between Place de la Concorde and the Louvre, Le Meurice received a bit of modern-day sprucing up last year courtesy of famous French designer Philippe Starck.
-Not only is the hotel one of the legendary Parisian palaces, it also has quite a history when it comes to pets.
-Back in the hotel’s early days, workers took in a greyhound living on site, which later became the mascot and inspiration for Le Meurice’s emblem.
+You may imagine the views from the Eiffel Tower are some of the best over Paris, but just wait until you catch the 360-degree vistas from the Belle Etoile Suite at Le Meurice.
+Housed in an 18th-century palace between Place de la Concorde and the Louvre, Le Meurice received a bit of modern-day sprucing up courtesy of famous French designer Philippe Starck.
+Not only is the hotel one of the legendary Parisian palaces, but it also has quite a history when it comes to pets.
+Back in the hotel’s early days, workers took in a greyhound living on-site, which later became the mascot and inspiration for Le Meurice’s emblem.
 Even regular guests like Salvador Dalí were known to bring along pets (but in the artist’s case, it was a pair of ocelots instead of puppies).
 While the hotel’s grooms take your pup for walks in the Tuileries Gardens, honeymooners can take a seat at one of the world’s most beautiful dining rooms—the two Michelin star le Meurice Alain Ducasse, inspired by the Salon de la Paix at the Château de Versailles.